-This is where a proxies come in useful.
+This is where proxies come in useful.
 What is a proxy?
-It is is a “substitute” that allows you to go online under a different IP address.
+It is a “substitute” that allows you to go online under a different IP address.

 There are plenty of reasons to go online under a different IP address – anonymity being the top reason.
 However, there are more factors that can be useful for not only personal cases – but businesses as well.
-In this article, we’ll cover some of these cases and go into detail about what are residential proxies.
+In this article, we’ll cover some of these cases and go into detail about what is a residential IP.